bjornahlander/notes/agileDev/Reading.md

 A description of a fine-grain functionality as seen by its users Described by the triple `{ category of user, goal, benefit }`.
 > **As a** staff member, **I want to** cancel a bookin **so that** reasonable
-> requests for policy exceptions can be accomodated
+> requests for policy exceptions can be accomodatedi.

 We need to define a refactor or a stack change as a user story otherwise it's not customer driven.
 Problems can occur with user stories not them selves taking effort into account